Andrea/Portdocs/README.md

 b) Will Binary serialization just work ( it seems like it should)
 c) how to make the controller/gamepad work via USB

+### 2nd June - Answers to some questions

+We were wondering

+* Would Binary serialization work? so I created a scene, serialized it to Binary and tried to run it on the android device, it worked :D
+* Does Reflection work on android?
+I tried this as well and I was able to reflect on a type and create it.

 # Summary

 We are porting Duality runtime to Android, all the code is available on this [user][1] on the respective android-port branch of each repository.
 If you are interested in this and want to help or have questions, let us know.